Heniks07/Password-tools/README.md

 # Password-tool

-Password-tools is a Project that provides a password generator and a password manager In the main menue type in "?" for help.
+Password-tools is a Project that provides a password generator and a password manager.
+In the main menue type in "?" for help.

 # Manager